palinkas-jo-reggelt/hMailServer-Firewall-Ban/readme.md

 ## Changelog

+- 0.80 housekeeping
+- 0.79 mssql changes by lcamilo
 - 0.78 added count of blocks to index.php
 - 0.77 added new table, added data caching for charts and other common references to hm_fwban_rh
 - 0.76 cleanup PHP from adding MSSQL changes